Find Cheap Health Insurance Quotes in North Dakota

-On average, you can expect a Bronze plan to cover about 60% of your health costs, while you pay for the other 40%.
+On average, you can expect a Bronze plan to cover about 60% of your health care costs, while you pay for the other 40%.
 Therefore, we only recommend these plans if you have the financial means to cover high costs in the case of a medical catastrophe.

 Short-term health insurance in North Dakota

 Short-term health insurance can be purchased in North Dakota.
-A short-term plan can be a useful investment if you miss the open enrollment period or lose employer-sponsored health insurance.
-However, in North Dakota, these plans can only provide coverage for a term of up to 12 months and do not necessarily cover the essential health benefits like state marketplace plans.
+A short-term plan can be a good choice if you miss the open enrollment period or lose employer-sponsored health insurance.
+However, in North Dakota, these plans can only provide coverage for a term of up to 12 months and do not necessarily cover the essential health benefits that state marketplace plans are required to cover.

 Find Cheap Health Insurance Quotes in Your Area

 Best cheap health insurance companies in North Dakota

-There are three health insurance providers in North Dakota, though the availability of each company depends on the individual's location.
+There are three health insurance providers on the North Dakota exchange, though the availability of each company depends on your location.
 The three companies in North Dakota are Blue Cross Blue Shield of North Dakota, Medica and Sanford Health Plan.

 Cheapest health insurance plan by county

 Finding the best health plan for you can be challenging since the selection of plans and their costs change depending on your region.
-For instance, the cheapest Silver plan in Grand Forks County is the Altru Prime by Medica Silver Copay.
-However, in Burke County, the Sanford Simplicity $4,750 has the most affordable rates.
-To make this process simpler, we compared rates for every Silver policy in North Dakota to find the cheapest health plan in each county, listed below.
+For instance, the cheapest Silver plan in Grand Forks County is the Altru Prime by Medica Silver Copay $0 PCP.
+However, in Cass County, the Sanford Simplicity $4,750 has the most affordable rates.
+To make this process simpler, we compared rates for every Silver policy in North Dakota to find the cheapest health plan in each county.